 Madison Boudreaux of Baton Rouge, LA

 Madison is the daughter of Jules and Lisa Boudreaux.
-She attended St. Joseph’s Academy in Baton Rouge, LA where she held a 4.67 GPA and ranked 1st in her graduating class of 242.
+She attended St. Joseph’s Academy in Baton Rouge, LA where she held a 4.69 GPA and was 1st in her graduating class of 242.
 She shares this ranking wih two other valedictorians from SJA.

 Among her awards while at St. Joseph Academy, she received Outstanding Class Awards in English, Math, French, Social Studies, and Theology.
 She was an AP Scholar with Honor, Furman Scholar, Serra Club award recipient, and placed first in the SJA Science Fair.